bojunz/Web_Scraping/README.md

 options.add_argument('user-agent=Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/114.0.0.0 Safari/537.36')
 ```

-**Explanation**: By setting the `user-agent` to a common browser signature, you're reducing the chance that Selenium will be detected as an automated script.
+**Explanation**: By setting the `user-agent` to a common browser signature, I am reducing the chance that Selenium will be detected as an automated script.
 Websites often block requests that come from known bot signatures.

 **Tip**: Additional headers like `Accept-Language` and `Referer` can also be set to further mimic human browsing.